vegaprotocol/specs/protocol/0062-spam-protection.md

 	float normalized_assets(account)

 which returns the value of assets this account owns in some normalized and compareable form.
+(if it is easier to use a different data type here to make floating point consensus easier, this is an option as well).

 We also need an attack detection that gives a guess if there is a spam attack going on.
 	bool is_attacked()